-Prior to admission, you and your carers are welcome to visit the Hospice and have a look around.
-Please contact your Macmillan or District Nurse, or telephone the Hospice directly to arrange this.
-Please let us know if you have any concerns about your stay so we can make sure you receive the most appropriate care.
+Prior to admission, you and your carers are welcome to visit the hospice and have a look around.
+Please contact your Macmillan or District Nurse, or telephone the hospice directly to arrange this.

 You will meet members of the team and be given the opportunity to discuss the initial planning of your care with both medical and nursing staff.
 If you wish, your family may be present during this time, or if not they may discuss any issue with staff later with your consent.